 Photos With Phones is able to provide you with high-quality videos and articles only via funding from advertising and affiliate programs.
 We may receive a commission from products purchased from links on this page (at no extra cost to you).
 Thanks for your support!

-Phone Camera Basics – 5 ‘must knows’
+Phone Camera Basics – 5 ‘must-knows’

-While here we’re going to give you five tips on phone camera basics, it’s important to remember to never stop learning.
+While here we’re going to give you five tips on phone camera basics, it’s important to remember never to stop learning.
 Let your drive for fantastic photos be your friend!

-Do you know how to zoom?
+Do you know how to zoom on a smartphone?

 Do you know how to focus?